How to Make Yogurt and Greek Yogurt at Home

 A freeze-dried culture consists of milk solids and bacteria.
 The culture looks like milk powder.
 Before you start working on it, you must read the package to know whether the freeze-dried culture is mesophilic or thermophilic.
-It is crucial to know the type of dried culture before you add it to the milk.
+Knowing the type of dried culture before adding it to the milk is crucial.

-If you find that the freeze-dried culture is thermophilic, then you have to use warm milk.
-You have to add the thermophilic culture to warm milk.
+If you find that the freeze-dried culture is thermophilic, you must use warm milk.
+You must add thermophilic culture to warm milk.
 Then you have to stir it properly.
 This is because the lactic acid bacteria present in the thermophilic freeze-dried culture show the best growth when mixed with warm milk.

-The steps to make yogurt with a freeze-dried culture are outlined below:
+The steps to make yogurt with a freeze-dried culture:

-- First, you have to mix the milk (warm or cold) with the freeze-dried starter culture.
+- First, mix the milk (warm or cold) with the freeze-dried starter culture.